๐Ÿ’ŠDrugs, Brain, and Mind

 Why This Matters

-Neurotransmitters are the chemical language your brain uses to communicate—and they're the primary target of nearly every psychoactive drug you'll study in this course.
+Neurotransmitters are the chemical messengers your brain uses to communicate, and they're the primary target of nearly every psychoactive drug you'll study in this course.
 When you understand how these molecules work, you'll understand why cocaine feels different from alcohol, why SSRIs take weeks to work, and why withdrawal can be so brutal.
-You're being tested on the mechanisms behind drug action, addiction, and mental illness, and neurotransmitters are ground zero for all of it.
+You're being tested on the mechanisms behind drug action, addiction, and mental illness, and neurotransmitters are at the center of all of it.

 Don't just memorize which neurotransmitter does what.
 Know the balance between excitation and inhibition, understand how the reward pathway drives addiction, and recognize how monoamines became the foundation for psychiatric medication.
-Every drug you study will either mimic, block, or alter the release and reuptake of these chemicals—so master them now, and the rest of the course clicks into place.
+Every drug you study will either mimic, block, or alter the release and reuptake of these chemicals, so mastering them now makes the rest of the course fall into place.

 Excitatory vs. Inhibitory: The Brain's Gas and Brake